Rawson Lake and Sarrail Ridge

 The final view from the top of Sarrail Ridge, below is Upper and Lower Kananaskis Lake with Mount Idefatigable just opposite.

-Bears!
 This place is bear heavy and is often closed for bear interactions.
-Bears call the slopes around their lake their home so it isn’t uncommon to see them.
+Bears call the slopes around the lake their home so it isn’t uncommon to see them.
 So as always be bear aware, hike in groups, make noise and always carry bear spray.

 Previous